rejuancse/Easy-Job-Portal/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Powerful & robust plugin to create a job Portal on your website in a Easy & elegant way.
+Powerful & robust plugin to create a Job Portal on your website in a Easy & elegant way.

 == Description ==
 Add an easy modern Job Portal to your website.
 Display job listings and allow employers to submit and manage jobs all from the front-end.

-= Looking for an easy, user-friendly and robust Job Portal plugin? = Easy Job Portal by <a href="https://www.presstigers.com">PressTigers</a> is an easy, light weight plugin that adds a job Portal to your WordPress website.
+= Looking for an easy, user-friendly and robust Job Portal plugin? = Easy Job Portal is light weight plugin that adds a job Portal to your WordPress website.
 This plugin is extendible and easy to use.
 A customized job Portal is created to manage various job offers via Wordpress with the Easy Job Portal.
 You can add multiple job listings and can show them on any page by inserting [easyjobpost] shortcode.
 You can add multiple job features and customized application forms for every distinct job listing.
 You can also add notes to an application right from the dashPortal.

-= Shortcode =
-` [easyjobpost] `

-= Live Demo =
-Please click here for [Easy Job Portal Demo](https://easyjobportal.com).

-= Product Tour =

-You can have a hand's on experience of SJB on our "demo site" and you can also review the video tutorial below on how you can install & configure the SJB plugin on your own website.

-= Easy Job Portal Add-ons =
+= Easy Job Portal Shortcodes =

+* [submit_job_form]
+* [job_dashboard]
-*
+* [jobs]

 = Plugin Features =